 3. “Friendly fleas and fireflies flew freely in the forest.”

-Answer Key: Focus on clarity and stress patterns.
+Answer: Focus on clarity and stress patterns.

 Pronunciation Activities for Students

-Some interactive Pronunciation Activities for Students:
+Few interactive Pronunciation Activities for Students:-

 1. Role-Playing: Act out dialogues with correct pronunciation.